Namaste England: Production

-The principal photography of the film began in late-February 2018.
+Principal photography began in February 2018.
 The film was shot in 75 locations including Amritsar, Patiala, Ludhiana, Jalandhar, Paris, Brussels, London and Southampton.
 This is the second collaboration between Kapoor and Chopra after Ishaqzaade (2012) and followed by Sandeep Aur Pinky Faraar (2021).

 Soundtrack

-The album is composed by Mannan Shaah, Badshah and Rishi Rich the lyrics penned by Javed Akhtar, Master Rakesh and Badshah.
+The soundtrack album is composed by Mannan Shaah, Badshah and Rishi Rich the lyrics penned by Javed Akhtar, Master Rakesh and Badshah.
 The soundtrack rights were acquired by Sony Music India.

 Marketing and promotions

 The first look of the movie was released on 14 August 2018, by Parineeti and Arjun on their Twitter handle.

 During the promotional campaigns, the movie landed into controversy when one of the movie posters released had Indian map in the background from which, Aksai Chin region of Ladakh in Indian-administered Kashmir was missing.

 The official trailer for the film was released on 6 September 2018.

 Release

-The film was released on 18 October 2018.
-The film faced clash with Ayushmann Khurrana's Badhaai Ho which was released on the same day.
+The film was released on 18 October 2018, clashing with the release of Ayushmann Khurrana's Badhaai Ho.